stepanataccolade/docsv2/sources/pipelines_configure.md

 **Create your pipelines** Configure your cell manifest, tag patterns that increment available cell manifest versions, and the projects that trigger your pipeline.

-**Deploy your application** Configure how a cell is deployed to an environment and deploy it.
+**Deploy your Cell** Configure how a cell is deployed to an environment and deploy it.

-##Creating an environment
+Detailed explanations for Environments, Pipelines, and Cells are provided below.

+##Environments
 An environment on Shippable is a group of machines on which your application will be deployed.
 An environment is created by either provisioning a new cluster or pointing to an existing cluster on supported Container Services, i.e. Amazon's ECS and Google Container Engine (GKE).
 Your application will be deployed to the cluster associated with your environment.

 Please note that you can currently limited to creating one environment per Subscription.

+###Creating an environment

+<a name="gke_cluster"></a>
-### Using an existing GKE cluster
+####Using an existing GKE cluster

 To create an environment on Shippable, you must first create a cluster using your Google Cloud Platform Console.
 Instructions for this are given in the Google Container Engine documentation for [Creating a Container Cluster](https://cloud.google.com/container-engine/docs/clusters/operations#creating_a_container_cluster)